pdm-project/pdm-backend/docs/build_config.md

 [tool.pdm.build.wheel-data]
 # Install all files under scripts/ to the $prefix/bin directory.
 scripts = ["scripts/*"]
-# Install all *.h files under headers/ (recursively) to the $prefix/include directory,
+# Recursively install all *.h files from headers/ to the $prefix/include directory,
 # flattening all files into one directory:
 # headers/folder1/file1.h -> $prefix/include/file1.h
 # headers/folder2/file2.h -> $prefix/include/file2.h